SublimeText/WordHighlight/README.markdown

 Under the Packages/WordHighlight sub-directory, edit the `Word Highlight.sublime-settings` file:

 *	`"draw_outlined" : true`

 	This makes the highlights be drawn as outlines instead of as filled highlights.
-*	`"marking_occurrences_on_gutter" : true`
+*	`"mark_occurrences_on_gutter" : true`

 	If this comes true, icons will be used to mark all occurrences of selected words on the gutter bar.
 	To customize the icons, the property "icon_type_on_gutter" is helpful.

 *	`"icon_type_on_gutter" : dot`

 	Normally, there are 4 valid types: dot, circle, bookmark and cross.
 If you want more, please have a look at folder "Theme - Default" under the "Packages" of Sublime Text (this can be done via menu "Preferences > Browse Packages").

 *	`"highlight_when_selection_is_empty" : true`

 	This makes words highlight when the insertion point is inside of them but when they're not actually selected.

 *	`"highlight_word_under_cursor_when_selection_is_empty" : true`

 	When the previous option is enabled, this makes the word under the cursor to gain highlighting

 *	`"highlight_delay" : 0`

 	This delays highlighting all occurrences using given time (in miliseconds) to let users move cursor around without being distracted with immediate highlights.
 Default value 0 means almost no delay.

 *	`"color_scope_name" : "wordhighlight"`

 	Normally the color of the highlights is the same as the color of comments in your code.
 If you'd like to customize the color, add the below to your color scheme file and change EDF2E9 to whatever color you want, then change color_scope_name to the scope name in the block you added.

 			<dict>
 				<key>name</key>
 				<string>WordHighlight</string>